 Obligations for traders

-If a dispute resolution entity becomes an ADR entity under the Regulations, this creates obligations for traders who decide to continue to use the ADR entity, or are legally obliged to use that ADR entity to resolve disputes with consumers.
-Any such trader is then obliged to provide consumers with the name and website of the ADR entity in the following ways:
+The ADR Regulations create obligations for traders who commit to using, or are legally obliged to use an ADR entity to resolve disputes with consumers.
+Any such trader is obliged to provide consumers with the name and website of the ADR entity in the following ways:

 - On the trader’s website (where one exists);